Concerns About Aging Parents

 There are many concerns about an aging parent being home alone especially if they are frail and needing more and more help.
 Parents tend to be proud and don’t want to ask their children for help.
 They may also be afraid of being taken out of their home and placed into a retirement home or nursing home if they show weakness or inability to care for themselves.
 You want to help when they do ask but you may be unable.
 Knowing they need assistance and not being able to be there for them can cause you and the family serious stress.

 Did you know that we have “Pre-Screened” caregivers who can help your Mom or Dad on an hourly basis with a schedule to fit your needs and budget?
 We can customize a plan that will work for you and your Mom or Dad.

 2. Are you worried about Mom or Dad’s safety?

 As parents get older basic activities of daily living — getting out of bed, getting dressed, taking a shower, or making a meal — can become challenging.
 Most accidents happen in the home and the risk factors only go up with age.
-One big concern may be falls, leaving the stove on, or forgetting to lock doors, or leaving water on etc..
+One big concern may be falling, leaving the stove on, or forgetting to lock doors, or leaving water on, etc..

 3. Are you worried because you live too far away to check on Mom or Dad when you want to or need to?

 Many families live far away from aging parents.
 If you don’t live close to your loved one, you and your siblings may not be able to easily stop over to check on them.
 Not being able to see mom or dad to make sure they are ok is stressful.

 We are one phone call away and having a caregiver that you trust to be with your parents and be your eyes and ears can relieve you of this stress.